 Since 2006, the KEF has provided comprehensive support to 160 KLP Scholars across 16 Cohorts through the Kaplan Leadership Program (KLP).
 Our students have attended competitive colleges and universities, graduated with honors, earned degrees from highly selective graduate schools, and landed notable positions in their fields.
 KLP Scholars have attended elite schools, including Brown, Cornell, NYU, Princeton, Smith, Stanford, Wellesley, and Yale.
 KLP graduates have secured employment in their desired fields, from Fortune 500 companies (such as Google, Deloitte, and JP Morgan Chase) to roles in organizations making a big impact (such as lawyers for public defender organizations; teachers at universities, community colleges, and high schools; and organizers at Teens for Food Justice).
 KLP Scholars hold leadership roles in education, public service, and the nonprofit sector.
 You will have opportunities to connect with alums of the KLP, who can provide mentorship and guidance during your KLP journey.

-The Kaplan Educational Foundation envisions a world where a college education is universally attainable, and where our society’s Leadership reflects the full diversity of our communities.
-By investing in deserving and diverse students from low-income communities and providing them with the opportunity to receive a college education, we are creating tomorrow’s Leaders who will continue breaking down barriers and lifting up the residents of their communities.
+KEF envisions a world where a college education is universally attainable, and where our society’s leadership reflects the full diversity of our communities.
+By investing in historically underrepresented students from low-income communities and providing them with the opportunity to receive a quality college education, we are creating tomorrow’s leaders and helping them access the tools to continue breaking down barriers and lifting up the residents of their communities.